Triyan-m/Portfolio/README.md

 6. a basic expense tracker using a command line interface.
 Does not save the expenses (python)

 7. A camel and pascal case to snake case converter using list comprehension (python)

+8. A way to find the square root of any number using the bisection method (python)